quantosapplications/resizely-docs/readme.md

 > You can call /fit-in/WIDTHx0 (zero) to have the image with the specified width and same aspect ratio of the original

+> If you wish to apply a "contain" rule you can call "crop-in" instead of "fit-in"

 ### Using base64

 Or else you can encode a json object in base 64